LA Knight: WWE (2013–2014)

-In May 2013, Ricker was one of many independent wrestlers undergoing the necessary medical testing required to be signed by WWE before he reported to the WWE Performance Center.
-He had previously made sporadic appearances in WWE over the years; he teamed with Jonathan Good in a losing effort against Big Show in a dark handicap match in May 2006, teamed with Gene Snitsky in a losing effort against Cryme Tyme (JTG and Shad Gaspard) on ECW in 2008, and played a security guard during a segment featuring CM Punk and Kevin Nash on Raw in August 2011.
+In May 2013, it was reported that Ricker and other independent wrestlers were undergoing the medical tests required to be signed by WWE before reporting to the WWE Performance Center.
+He had previously performed sporadically in WWE over the years, starting with an appearance under the name Dick Rick, where he teamed with Jon Moxley in a losing effort against Big Show in a dark handicap match in May 2006.
+He later teamed with Gene Snitsky in a losing effort against Cryme Tyme (JTG and Shad Gaspard) on ECW in 2008 and played a security guard during a segment featuring CM Punk and Kevin Nash on Raw in August 2011.

 Upon signing with WWE, Ricker was given the ring name Slate Randall and made his debut by defeating Yoshi Tatsu in a dark match during an October 2013 taping of NXT.
 Following that victory, he competed as a jobber for NXT, losing to names such as Baron Corbin, Mojo Rawley, and Mason Ryan.
 He was released from his WWE contract on August 1, 2014.